 History of the idea of spaceships

 The idea of space travel has been cultivated since ancient civilizations, although with an approach more linked to fantasy than to real science.
 Classic authors such as Plutarch and later Kepler, they were already thinking about the trip to the Moon.
-However, the leap from fantasy to science fiction occurred with the novel Julio Verne From the Earth to the moon, published in 1865, proposed a journey to the Moon using a giant cannon to launch a manned spacecraft.
+However, the leap from fantasy to science fiction occurred with the novel Julio Verne From the Earth to the moonPublished in 1865, it proposed a journey to the Moon using a gigantic cannon that would launch a manned spacecraft.
 This concept, although based on fictional elements, was one of the first to address some of the real problems of space, such as the lack of oxygen and the physics of acceleration.
+Years later, authors such as HG Wells They continued to explore the idea of space travel in works such as War of the Worlds (1898).
+However, it was at the beginning of the XNUMXth century that scientific advances began to bring fiction closer to reality.
+The pioneering Russian physicist Konstantin Tsiolkovsky He took the first big step towards spaceships with his work Exploration of outer space by means of jet engines, published in 1903.

 The development of spacecraft